Robust Quantitative Comparative Statics for a Multimarket Paradox: Multimarket Cournot Oligopoly Model

-Given production quantities for all firms, the utility of firm $i$ is defined as $u_i(q) := \sum_{i\in M}{ p_m(q_m) q_{i,m}} - c_i(q_{i})$.
-In a Cournot equilibrium, firms choose their quantities so as to maximize their utility.
+Given production quantities for all firms, the utility of firm $i$ is defined as In a Cournot equilibrium, firms choose their quantities so as to maximize their utility.
 Particularly, in a Cournot equilibrium $q$ no firm can increase its utility by unilaterally deviating to a different strategy, i.e., $\ut_i(q)\geq \ut_i(q'_i,q_{-i})$ for all strategies $q'_i$ available to firm $i$.
-As the games introduced above involve convex and compact strategy spaces together with quasi-concave utilities, standard fixed-point arguments of type Kakutani (cf. \cite{Debreu52,Fan52,Glicksberg52,Kakutani41}) imply the existence of an equilibrium.
+As the games introduced above involve convex and compact strategy spaces together with quasi-concave utilities, standard fixed-point arguments of type Kakutani (cf.~\cite{Debreu52,Fan52,Glicksberg52,Kakutani41}) imply the existence of an equilibrium.
+Note that compactness of the strategy space can be guaranteed, because for every firm and every market there exists a maximum quantity at which the market price goes down to zero eliminating the firm's profit.
+Thus, one can effectively bound all quantities by a finite value.
 As shown in Section~\ref{sec:profit}, the assumptions on the price and cost functions further imply that there is a unique equilibrium.

 We denote the marginal revenue of firm $i$ on market $m$ by

 where $q_{-i,m}$ is the quantity sold by firms $j\neq i$.
 The marginal cost is $c_i'(q_i)$, and we will often write $\pi_{i,m}(q)$ and $c_i'(q)$.
 In an equilibrium $x$, the marginal revenue of any served market $m$ equals the marginal cost: $\pi_{i,m}(x)=c'_i(x)$ for all $i\in N$ with $x_{i,m}>0$. \paragraph{Parameter changes $\Delta_G$.} The parameter changes analyzed are positive shocks to the price functions: on every market $m$ of a game $G\in\G$ the price increases by some amount $\delta_m\geq 0$ such that $p_m^{\delta}(q_m)=p_m(q_m) + \delta_m$.
 We denote the set of feasible parameter changes as $\Delta_G:=\R^{|M|}_{\geq 0}$, where $|M|$ is the number of markets in $G$.